 Whatever you're using, it's important to test clean a small area of stone first.
 Take particular care if you're going to clean marble.
 As Bryan Williamson says, 'It stains easily and can be damaged even by water.
 Brush or vacuum off salt efflorescence; never use water.'

 Prevention is far better than cure when you're cleaning old stone floors.
+Adopt the same tactics you would for cleaning hardwood floors and cleaning encaustic tiles when you consider hallway ideas.
 'Fit doormats at entrances to trap dirt and frequently shake them out.
 Also fit pads under metal objects in contact with the floor to prevent rust staining,' he adds.

-Roger Hunt's key tips for cleaning old stone floors are equally valid for new and old stone floors.
+Roger Hunt's key tips for cleaning old stone floors are equally valid for new and old stone floors – as well as for cleaning tile floors in general.

 - Wipe up spills promptly.